 Obesity in Children: How Parents Can Help

 Childhood obesity in the U.S. is growing at an alarming rate.
-According to the CDC, since 1980, the obesity rate among U.S. children and teens has tripled.
-Most children become obese because of a combination of poor diet, lack of physical activity, and other lifestyle issues.
-In rare cases, however, a child's excess weight may be because of a specific illness.
+According to the CDC, the obesity rate among U.S. children and teens has more than tripled since 1980.
+Obesity is a complex disease with many causes.
+Some causes of obesity in children include nutrition and eating patterns, physical activity levels, insufficient sleep, genetics, and emotional stress.
+The conditions in which the child lives, learns, and plays can also cause obesity.
+In some cases, a child's excess weight may be because of a specific illness or medicine.

 Obesity linked to behavior

-Children who consume too many calories and don't get enough exercise are at risk for obesity.
-Some children, especially those in lower-income neighborhoods, may have only limited access to healthy foods like fruits and vegetables.
-The widespread elimination of recess and physical education in schools, along with a rise in idle behaviors like watching TV and playing video games, also keep many children from getting enough physical activity.
+Children who take in too many calories and don't get enough exercise or sleep are at risk for obesity.
+Some children may have only limited access to healthy foods like fruits and vegetables.
+This includes those in lower-income neighborhoods.
+Many children don't get enough physical activity.
+This is because more children are watching TV, playing video games, or doing other screen-time activities.
 To help combat these factors, parents can make these positive changes in kids' lives:

-Get your child moving.
-Children need at least 60 minutes of vigorous physical activity every day.
+Move more as a family.
+Children ages 3 through 5 should be physically active throughout the day.
+This includes active play like tricycle riding and skipping.
+Children ages 6 through 17 need at least 60 minutes of medium- to high-intensity physical activity every day.
 This can include fun aerobic activities like playing tag and jumping rope.
 Set a positive example for your children by being active yourself.
 Make exercise a part of your daily routine.
 Try taking a family walk, dancing, biking, or playing an outdoor game together as often as you can.

-Emphasize fruits and vegetables.
-Following a healthier diet can help prevent or reverse obesity.
-Keep soda and chips out of the house, or have them only on very special occasions.
+Model a healthy eating plan.
+Following a healthier diet as a family can help children reach and stay at a healthy weight.
+Healthy and nutritious foods include a variety of vegetables and fruits, whole grains, lean protein foods, and low-fat and fat-free dairy products.
+Keep soda and chips out of the house.
+Or have them only on very special occasions.
 Try serving your children kid-friendly snacks.
 These include fruit smoothies, raw veggies with yogurt dip, and celery with peanut butter.
-If fresh produce isn't available or too expensive, look for frozen choices.
+If fresh produce isn't available or costs too much, look for frozen choices.

 Watch portion sizes.
 Over the last few decades, portions of foods in both grocery stores and restaurants have ballooned.
-Make sure your children's food intake stays within the USDA recommendations for appropriate meal sizes for each food group.
-One serving of grains, for example, is just a half-cup of spaghetti or one regular slice of bread.
-Half a small chicken breast and a small, lean hamburger patty each count as one protein serving.
+Make sure the amount of food your children eat stays within the USDA advice for meal sizes for each food group.
+For example, 1 serving of grains is just a half-cup of spaghetti or 1 regular slice of bread.
+Half a small chicken breast and a small, lean hamburger patty each count as 1 protein serving.

 Obesity linked to a medical cause

-Some children become overweight or obese because of certain illnesses or genetic tendencies.
-Talk to your child's healthcare provider if you have concerns for a medical cause of increased weight gain.
-Some examples include the following:
+Some children become overweight or obese because of certain illnesses or inherited problems.
+Talk with your child's healthcare provider if you have concerns for a medical cause of increased weight gain.
+Some examples include:

 Prader-Willi syndrome.
-This genetic disease can cause insatiable feelings of hunger and a metabolism that burns fewer calories than normal.
+This inherited disease can cause feelings of hunger that can't be controlled and a metabolism that burns fewer calories than normal.
 Other symptoms of the condition include low levels of sex hormones and poor muscle tone.
-Although there's no cure for this condition, early diagnosis can help parents take steps to prevent their children from becoming obese.
+The condition has no cure, but early diagnosis can help parents take steps to prevent their children from becoming obese.

 Cushing syndrome.
-Although this disease most often affects adults between ages 20 and 50, it can happen in children, too.
+This disease most often affects adults between ages 20 and 50.
+But it can happen in children.
 In children with Cushing syndrome, growth rate slows, but the rate of weight gain increases.
-Cushing syndrome is characterized by a moon face, acne, easily bruised skin, stretch marks, and fatigue or depression.
+Cushing syndrome is marked by a moon face, acne, easily bruised skin, stretch marks, and fatigue or depression.
 It's caused by prolonged exposure to cortisol, a stress-related hormone in the body.
-The excess cortisol can be released because of tumors on the adrenal glands or pituitary gland or from overuse of steroid medicines.
+The extra cortisol can be released because of tumors on the adrenal glands or pituitary gland or from overuse of steroid medicines.
 Depending on the cause, surgery, radiation, chemotherapy, and medicines can all be used to treat Cushing syndrome.
 If you suspect your child may have the condition, talk with your child's healthcare provider.

 Hypothyroidism.
 This is a condition caused by low activity in the thyroid gland.
 This controls how quickly the body burns calories.
 Children with hypothyroidism may be slow to grow and have delayed development.
-Although it is less common than delayed growth and short stature in children, many people with hypothyroidism, including children, experience weight gain.
+It's less common than delayed growth and short stature in children, but many children with hypothyroidism have weight gain.
 They may also have pale skin and feel tired.
 Medicines to restore normal thyroid hormone levels can help treat hypothyroidism.
-Your child's healthcare provider can conduct tests to screen for this condition.
+Your child's healthcare provider can do tests to screen for this condition.